sap-tutorials/sap-build-process-automation/tutorials/spa-technical-events-automation-user-task/spa-technical-events-automation-user-task.md

     <!-- border -->![Create Automation](04-create-automation.png)

-4. You will be navigated to the **Get Order Details Assistant** page.
+4. You will be navigated to the **Get Order Details Assistant** automation editor.

 ### Create the user task